UNC columnist Sherrell McMillan gave his take on the much-anticipated nonconference clash between North Carolina and Kentucky at Rupp Arena on Dec. 2.

-This is the 44th time both teams meet on the hardwood, with the Tar Heels leading the all-time showdown 25-18.
-However, the Wildcats aim to extend their recent winning run against their rivals, having won three of their last four games, including a 87-83 victory at the CBS Sports Classic during the 2023-24 season.
+This will be the 44th time both teams meet on the hardwood, with the Tar Heels leading the all-time showdown 25-18.
+However, the Wildcats aim to extend their recent winning run against their rivals, having won three of their last four games, including an 87-83 victory at the CBS Sports Classic during the 2023-24 season.

-"These are probably the two loudest, most brash fan bases, I would say, in the country when it comes to basketball," McMillan (Timestamp 6:05).
-"I think Kentucky—no disrespect to Carolina fans—but I think Kentucky fans are just on a different level."
+"These are probably the two loudest, most-brash fan bases, I would say, in the country when it comes to basketball," McMillan said (Timestamp: 6:05).
+"I think Kentucky — no disrespect to Carolina fans — but I think Kentucky fans are just on a different level."

 "And that's not necessarily a good thing, but they are on a different level as far as what they do and how they react to their team.
 But Carolina fans are not far behind," he added.

-The columnist also highlighted the reputation of both programs, with both teams combining for 14 national championships and possibly the highest salary pools in the country.
+The columnist also highlighted the reputations of both programs, with both teams combining for 14 national championships and possibly the highest salary pools in the country.

 The Tar Heels' NIL payroll rose to over $14 million this season, particularly due to the addition of longtime NBA agent and general manager Jim Tanner, per Inside Carolina.